James’ flamingos in Salar Uyuni, Bolivia. Photo: Christian-Mehlfuhrer.

 Flamingo nests with only one egg (left).
 Chicks of approximately one and a half months old (right).

-The main threats to flamingos are the loss of habitat due to pollution and degradation of bodies of water that serve them as habitat.
+The main threats to flamingos are the loss of habitat due to pollution and the degradation of bodies of water that serve them as habitat.
 Egg collection is a problem in certain parts of their range.

 The fact that flamingos live in large flocks makes them vulnerable to rapidly proliferating diseases.